 We will continue to break down and detail all of the options available from this screen.

 Also, you can select a folder that you want to backup.
-Just press plus button to add a folder you need to backup.
+Just press the plus button to add a folder you need to backup.
 You can find additional settings by clicking the gear button.

 The next option available on the screen is the Encryption section where you can choose to add a layer of increased security by encrypting the file using AES 256bit algorithm.

-And the last option is “Backup option” where we can set additional options.
+And the last option is the “Backup option” where we can set additional options.
 Just check off those options that you need.

 We think that SQLBackupAndFTP offers easy access to some of the most used and/or the most necessary features that make a backup process safer and easier for a DBA.

 Easy access to scheduling and customized plans offer flexibility, encryption possibilities add security to your backups, notifications will always keep you aware of what is in need of attention, backup file verification options make sure that you have the required consistency of your data inside your backup and we could go on.